A discrepancy result for Hilbert modular forms: Introduction

-In our next result, we find a lower bound for the main term under additional assumptions that $F$ has odd narrow class number and the level $\mathfrak{N}= \tilde{s}\mathcal{O} $, for $\tilde{s}\in \mathbb{Z}$.
-For details about notations in the next theorem, see \S\ref{sec: Peetersson-trace-formula}.
+In our next result, we find a lower bound for the main term in Theorem \ref{Main theorem} under additional assumptions that $F$ has odd narrow class number and the ideal $\mathfrak{b}_1\mathfrak{N}= \tilde{s}\mathcal{O} $, for $\tilde{s}\in \mathbb{Z}$.
+For details about notations in the next theorem, see \S\ref{sec: Peetersson-trace-formula}. \begin{theorem} We continue with the notations and assumptions of Theorem \ref{Main theorem}.
+In addition, let $F$ have odd narrow class number.
+Further let $\mathfrak{b}_1\mathfrak{N}=\tilde{s}\mathcal{O} $ with $\tilde{s}\in \mathbb{Z}$.
+The following statements are true. \begin{itemize} \item[{\bf(a)}] The main term in Theorem \ref{Main theorem} is equal to